Stephen Murphy (ice hockey)

-Stephen James Murphy (born 11 December 1981) is a former professional ice hockey goaltender born in Dundee, Scotland, United Kingdom.
+Stephen James Murphy (born 11 December 1981) is a British former professional ice hockey goaltender.

+Early life

-Murphy began playing ice hockey at the very young age of 5.
-He made his first professional appearances at the age of 16 with the Paisley Pirates, a team then icing in the BNL.
+Murphy was born in Dundee, Scotland, United Kingdom.
+He began playing ice hockey at the age of five.
+He made his first professional appearances at the age of 16 with the Paisley Pirates of the BNL.
 Murphy made two appearances for the Pirates during the 1997/98 season before moving on to the Fife Flyers.
 Whilst in Fife, Murphy helped the Flyers win the Scottish Cup.
-He established himself as the Flyers' first choice goaltender despite his young age and in the 1998/99 season recorded a respectable GAA of 3.61 and a save percentage of .918.
+He established himself as the Flyers' first-choice goaltender despite his young age and in the 1998–1999 season recorded a GAA of 3.61 and a save percentage of .918.